-Week 6 (10/08, 10/10): Conflict at the Group Level II: Stereotypes and Cognitive Distortion In-class Discussion: Research Assignment Graded quiz/assignment Read: Complete "PART 2: LIT none • Fiske, Susan.
+(10/07) 10/07).
+Commet at the Group Deter in Stereotypes and Cognate Distortion In-class Discussion: Research Assignment Graded quiz/assignment Read: Complete "PART 2: LIT none • Fiske, Susan.
 2002.
 "What we know now about bias and REVIEW, Step 1" intergroup conflict, the problem of the century."
-Current Directions in Psychological Science 11(4):123-128.
-Halperin, Eran, Neta Oren, and Daniel Bar-Tal.
+Current Directions in Psychological Science 11(4):123-128. • Halperin, Eran, Neta Oren, and Daniel Bar-Tal.
 2010.
 "Socio-psychological barriers to resolving the Israeli- Palestinian conflict: An analysis of Jewish Israeli Society."
 In Barriers to Peace in the Israeli-Palestinian Conflict, Yaacov Bar-Siman-Tov (ed.).
 Jerusalem: The Jerusalem Institute for Israel Studies.
-Watch: Adichie, Chimamanda Ngozi.
+Watch: • Adichie, Chimamanda Ngozi.
 2009.
 "The danger of a single story."
 TED talk.

-Week 7 (10/15, 10/17): Conflict at the Group Level III: Ethnocentrism
+Week 7 (10/14, 10/16): Conflict at the Group Level III: Ethnocentrism